Alfred Binet: Later career and the Binet–Simon test

 In 1899, Binet was asked to be a member of the Free Society for the Psychological Study of the Child.
 French education changed greatly at the end of the nineteenth century, because of a law that passed which made it mandatory for children ages six to thirteen to attend school.
-The Society had been established partly to counter pressure from Bourneville to establish boarding schools attached to asylums for children who were not good enough for regular education.
+The Society had been established partly to counter pressure from Bourneville to establish boarding schools attached to asylums for children who were not welcome in regular education.
 There were already such schools for children with clear intellectual impairment and Bourneville wanted to expand them to all children 'unfit' for regular education, also those with less visible intellectual problems.

 Two questions became important.
 First, who should educate children with learning problems: schools or asylums?
 Second, who was to decide whether a child had a learning problem?
 Bourneville argued this was the task of psychiatrists, based on medical examination.
 Binet and the society argued that objective criteria should be used, so that no child would get the label erroneously.
 The question became "What should be the test given to children thought to possibly have learning disabilities?"
 Binet made it his problem to establish the differences that separated the normal child from the abnormal, and to measure such differences.

 In this endeavor, Binet was helped greatly by Théodore Simon, who was a young psychiatrist working in an asylum for children with intellectual deficiency.
 Simon not only had access to hundreds of children, but he had begun designing tests that would indicate the degree of disability, under the guidance of his PhD advisor Emmery Blin, who had devised a set of 20 questions to determine what the children referred to him were capable of.

 Binet and Simon worked closely to develop more tests and questions that would distinguish between children who did and did not need help in attending regular education.
 In 1905 they published a preliminary version of their test for measuring intelligence (chased by a committee set up at Bourneville's instigation to decide on this).
 The full version of the test with age-appropriate standards was published in 1908 and was known as the Binet-Simon scale.
 In 1911, shortly before Binet's early death, Binet and Simon published a modest revision, which consisted mainly of a regrouping of some tests.

 Binet and Simon collected and designed a variety of tasks they thought were representative of typical children's abilities at various ages.
 This task-selection process was based on their many years of observing children in natural settings and in schools for children with severe deficits and previously published research by Binet and others.
 They then tested their measurements on children of different ages, for whom they also had an assessment of the school teachers.